Light in the Darkness

 The woman leaves the water pot at the well and returns to the town she left only minutes earlier as the reputed sinner of Sychar.
 But in that amount of time, she has been changed into the ranking evangelist.
 “Many of the Samaritans from that town believed in him because of the woman’s testimony, ‘He told me everything I ever did.’
 So when the Samaritans came to him, they urged him to stay with them, and he stayed two days.
 And because of his words many more became believers.
 They said to the woman, ‘We no longer believe just because of what you said; now we have heard for ourselves, and we know that this man really is the Savior of the world.’”17

-So there you have it.
-Following the conversation with Nicodemus – nothing.
+So there it is.
+Following the conversation with Nicodemus—nothing.
 Following the conversation at the well, the first congregation forms in Sychar as Jesus declares his Messiahship.
-Perhaps this – and one other declaration, the announcement of the resurrection, which we will come to in a minute – are the most important and dramatic announcements that Jesus makes in his entire ministry.
+Perhaps this—and one other declaration, the announcement of the resurrection, which we will come to in a minute—are the most important and dramatic announcements that Jesus makes in his entire ministry.
 And it is to a woman of the despised Samaritans that he entrusts the preaching of this great news.

-Yet back in Jerusalem, the Jewish ruling council continues in their bent to establish and enforce the rules of religion.
+Yet, back in Jerusalem, the Jewish ruling council members continues in their bent to establish and enforce the rules of religion.
 That is what authoritarian religious institutions are prone to do.
 Perhaps it is over the rules for Sabbath observance that they are shown to be at their most foolish extremes.
 It was at the pool of Bethesda where Jesus saw the tragic sight of human misery.

 Here a great number of disabled people used to lie — the blind, the lame, the paralyzed.
 One who was there had been an invalid for thirty-eight years.
 When Jesus saw him lying there and learned that he had been in this condition for a long time, he asked him, ‘Do you want to get well?’
 The invalid replied, ‘I have no one to help me into the pool when the water is stirred.
 While I am trying to get in, someone else goes down ahead of me.’
 Then Jesus said to him, ‘Get up!
 Pick up your mat and walk.’
 At once the man was cured; he picked up his mat and walked.